markgar/adf-cicd/README.md

 # adf-cicd

-Exmple repo for how to use CICD in Azure Data Factory
+Exmple repo for how to use CICD in Azure Data Factory.